thejpster/website/content/blog/blog-2026-01-06/index.md

 * A Silicon Graphics "IndyCam"
 * A Sun Ultra 5
 * A *lot* of SCSI cables and terminators
+* A PCI SCSI card with the spicy High Voltage Differential signalling that destroys regular SCSI devices
+* Some more S-Bus cards
 * Half a dozen MAUs (the thing that turns an AUI port into a 10base2 or 10baseT physical interface)
 * A brand-new (still in the plastic wrapper) Sun Type 6 keyboard and mouse
 * Two Pioneer six-disc SCSI changers